funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 .. note::
-    If you combine this argument with the :code:`--quiet` argument, the test will output a dotted line, were each dot (:code:`.`) represent one test result.
+    If you combine this argument with the :code:`--quiet` argument, the test will output a dotted line, were each dot (:code:`.`) represent one test result or an input which was skiped because it was previously tested.

 Want to use PyFunceble under a supporter CI infrastructure/network?
 This argument is suited for your need!